crozone/SpectrePoC/README.md

 The output binary is `./spectre.out`.

+If you want to build a version with mitigation included, set your `CFLAGS`

+`CFLAGS=-DMITIGATION`

+in the `Makefile` or build like

+`CFLAGS=-DMITIGATION make`

+The output binary will still be in `./spectre.out`.

 ### Building for older CPUs

 Depending on the CPU, certain instructions will need to be disabled in order for the program to run correctly.